Taskeract Taskeract

 Inline Comments

 Hover over any line in the diff and click the + icon to write an inline comment.
-Press Ctrl+Enter to post or Escape to cancel.
+Two submit buttons let you choose how to post: Add Issue (Mod+Enter) creates actionable feedback tracked in the review workflow, while Add Comment (Mod+Shift+Enter) posts an informational note that is immediately resolved.
+Press Escape to cancel.
 The comment appears immediately below that line.

 Thread Workflow